Move Semantics

 }

-Accessing Copy-type fields does not move them.
-Copy-type fields can be accessed any number of times without affecting the struct's move state.
+A use of a Copy-type field (3.8:76) copies it and does not move it; Copy-type fields can therefore be accessed any number of times without affecting the struct's move state.

 struct S { a: i32, b: i32 }